 July 19, Wednesday, from Gatineau a few miles from Ottawa to the Rideau Canal in Ottawa.

 The electrical issue was top priority today so I made some calls and we traveled to a nearby marina (Kitchissippi) that called their marina electrician to come in and check on our electrical problem.
-Very helpful.
-Bob was a great guy and determined that the problem is in a breaker, but the local marine store didn’t have the parts we needed.
+Bob was a great guy and he determined that the problem is in a breaker, but the local marine store didn’t have the parts we needed.
 The marina manager gave us another name to call for boat mechanic, and since he is closer to Ottawa we decided to finally get to Ottawa and then work on the electrical challenge.
 Again, people went out of they way for us and we are so grateful.